frontenddogma/web-development-glossary/manuscript/d.md

 Dynamic HTML
 : A collection of technologies used together to create interactive and animated websites by using a combination of a static markup language (such as HTML), a client-side scripting language (such as JavaScript), a presentation definition language (such as CSS), and the Document Object Model (DOM).
 The application of DHTML was introduced by Microsoft with the release of Internet Explorer 4 in 1997.&nbsp;[†](#w-dynamic-html)

+Dynamic Language Runtime
+: A number of computer language services for dynamic languages.
+These services include a dynamic type system, dynamic method dispatch, dynamic code generation, and a hosting API.
+The DLR is used to implement dynamic languages on the .NET Framework, including the IronPython and IronRuby projects.
+It was first released in 2010 by Microsoft.&nbsp;[†](#w-dlr) ℹ︎&nbsp;[github.com/IronLanguages/dlr](https://github.com/IronLanguages/dlr)

 Dynamic password
 : → One-Time Password